 One year we actually took paint outside and painted the packed snow with paintbrushes.
 We had mostly abstract works, but it was fun on a sunny afternoon.
 We photographed the snow paintings to save them for later.

 Walking through deep snow is great exercise.
 Take your students through a walk in deep snow (just make sure you already know the area and it’s generally flat.
+Students need to be dressed appropriately.

 Skating, Skiing or Snowshoeing